 Here’s a trusty list of 9 Korean Food Deliveries in Singapore to bookmark for all occasions, whether you’re craving a traditional course meal complete with side dishes or finger-lickin’ party food.

-With a name like Ajumma’s (the Korean equivalent of the Singaporean auntie), one can already imagine the hearty grub that will be served.
+With a name like Ajumma’s (the Korean equivalent of the Singaporean aunty), one can already imagine the hearty grub that will be served.
 Known for its nutritious Dosirakmeals featuring tender grilled meats marinated in lip-smacking sauces and a spread of nutritious pickled vegetables, the restaurant delivers a home-cooked, prepared-with-love feel to its lunch boxes, making it a go-to choice for a well-rounded nutritious meal.

 Ajumma’s also caters to groups with its sharing bundle deals: their bundles are portioned to feed 4 pax or 10 pax and include a variety of dry and soupy dishes.
 Priced at $85, the 4 Pax Bundle includes 2 choices of marinated meats, a stew, 2 appetisers (choose crowd favourites like steamed egg and kimchi pancake), 4 complimentary side dishes per person, rice and drinks.